Latin conjugation: Passive

 The second periphrastic conjugation uses the gerundive.
 It is combined with the forms of esse and expresses necessity.
-It is translated as "I am needing to be praised", "I was needing to be praised", etc., or as "I have to (must) be praised", "I had to be praised," etc.
+It is translated as "I am needing to be praised", "I was needing to be praised", etc., or as "I have to (i.e., must) be praised", "I had to be praised", etc. It may also be translated in English word by word, as in "You are to be (i.e., must be) praised."

 Peculiarities

 Deponent and semi-deponent verbs

 Deponent verbs are verbs that are passive in form (that is, conjugated as though in the passive voice) but active in meaning.
 These verbs have only three principal parts, since the perfect of ordinary passives is formed periphrastically with the perfect participle, which is formed on the same stem as the supine.
 Some examples coming from all conjugations are: